Push Pull Control / Conduit Assemblies

 - Routing of the assembly: How is the assembly going to get anchored, so the Push Pull Assembly operates smoothly?

 - Length and diameter: How much travel is required to power the device?
-The length and diameter of the inner wire and conduit matter when activating machinery.
+The cable length and diameter of the inner wire and conduit matter when activating machinery.

 - Cable specifications: What exact measurements are needed to support your Push Pull assembly's workload while remaining flexible and safe?